Grantys/work/ARC/README.txt

 java Converter PATH_FOR_THE_INPUT_TXT_FILE

-For example, if you have the input file on your C Drive callaed input.txt use this:
+For example, if you have the input file on your C Drive called input.txt use this:

 java Converter C:\input.txt